-- (a) MDPs must not perform type 64 or 66 Substitutions without seeking the agreement of the FRMP, LR and the LNSP for the connection point.
-MDPs may, however, undertake to change the quality flag to an existing type 64 or 66 Substitution without seeking further agreement from those parties. - (b) The MDP must notify the LNSP, LR and FRMP for the connection point of any Substitution or Estimation within two business days of the Substitution or Estimation.
+- (a) MDPs must not perform type 64 or 66 Substitutions without seeking the agreement of the affected FRMP, ENLR and the LNSP for the connection point.
+MDPs may, however, undertake to change the quality flag to an existing type 64 or 66 Substitution without seeking further agreement from those parties. - (b) The MDP must notify the affected LNSP, ENLR (where appropriate) and FRMP for the connection point of any Substitution or Estimation within two business days of the Substitution or Estimation.
 Notification is achieved via the Participant metering data file as detailed within the service level procedures.